 Photographs and physical pictures are reminders for us that our lives have been documented, perhaps permanently.
 Every stage of life, every milestone, achievement has been carefully curated and preserved in the tea coloured pages of photo albums.

 For 90s kids like me, the ‘Baby Book’ was kind of a big deal.
 I certainly had one.
-My parents had meticulously collected photographs, hand and foot prints and documented my growth and baby milestones in it.
+My parents had meticulously collected photographs, hands and foot prints and documented my growth and baby milestones in it.

 As narcissistic as it sounds, I love going through that baby book, rather love going through all my baby pictures.

-Our generation was perhaps the last generation to have actual photo albums dedicated to us that consist of all our baby pictures and growing up years.
+Our generation was perhaps the last generation to have actual photo albums dedicated to us that consist of all our baby pictures and growing-up years.